Area Rate Efficiency in Multi-Link Molecular Communications: Introduction

 The \ac{ARE} was introduced in the conference version \cite{Brand2021ARE} of this paper.
 Compared to \cite{Brand2021ARE}, the system model in this paper also accounts for background noise molecules.
-Furthermore, in addition to the hexagonal grid considered in \cite{Brand2021ARE}, we also study a square grid, according to which the \ac{TX}-\ac{RX} pairs are aligned, as a simple but suboptimal grid.
+Furthermore, in addition to the hexagonal grid for the \ac{TX} and \ac{RX} positions considered in \cite{Brand2021ARE}, we also study a square grid.
 Moreover, a suboptimal threshold based detector is developed, which enables low complexity threshold detection for cases in which the optimal threshold based detector might not be feasible.
+In addition, the impact of \ac{ISI} on the optimal link density is investigated.

-The remainder of this paper is organized as follows. \Section{sec:model} introduces the system model.
-In \Section{sec:math}, an analytical expression for the link \ac{CIR} and the statistics of the \ac{IUI} are derived.
-The considered threshold detector and performance metrics, namely the \ac{BER} and the \ac{ARE}, are analyzed in \Section{sec:performance}, and quantitatively studied and compared to particle-based and Monte Carlo simulations in \Section{sec:evaluation}.
+The remainder of this paper is organized as follows. \Section{sec:model} introduces the system model and performance metrics for evaluation of the considered multi-link system.
+In \Section{sec:math}, an analytical expression for the link \ac{CIR} is derived and a statistical model for the considered \ac{MC} system is provided.
+The threshold character of the maximum likelihood detector is unveiled in \Section{sec:performance}, where also the resulting \ac{BER} is derived.
+In \Section{sec:evaluation}, the \ac{BER} and \ac{ARE} are studied and compared to particle-based and Monte Carlo simulations.
 Finally, in \Section{sec:conclusion}, our main conclusions are summarized.

 \scaleSection